 Like the rest of the globe, the Sunshine Coast is in an unprecedented time of rapid change.
-The way we interact and live in the world is fundamentally changing, influenced by a number of big-picture forces such as climate change, global connections, demographic change, housing affordability and the explosion of new technologies.
-In addition, better access to data and information, use of Smart City Technologies and the rise of the 'sharing economy' are challenging traditional models of business delivery, opening up new opportunities for direct public investment and benefit, such as communal ownership in energy generation and distribution.
+The way we interact and live in the world is fundamentally changing, influenced by a number of big-picture forces such as climate change, global connections, pandemics, demographic change, housing affordability and the explosion of new technologies.
+In addition, better access to data and information, use of Smart City Technologies and artificial intelligence, the rise of the 'sharing economy' and the importance of embedding sustainable circular economy principles are challenging traditional models of business delivery, opening up new opportunities for direct public investment and benefit, such as communal ownership in energy generation and distribution.

 We are also at a critical time in our response to climate change.
-Like any complex issue, climate change is multi-faceted and interconnected occurring across a range of systems (ecological, economic and social).
+Like any complex issue, climate change is multifaceted and interconnected occurring across a range of systems (e.g. ecological, economic and socio-cultural).
 Impacts already being experienced will be magnified by the increase in population and economic growth, which in turn will drive an upsurge in greenhouse gas emissions, largely as a result of increased resource consumption.

-Our ability to effectively respond to, and reduce the impacts of climate change will be hampered if we continue with business as usual approaches to the way we live.
-How we develop and locate our neighbourhoods, businesses and infrastructure, design our buildings, transport ourselves, generate and access energy, dispose of waste and consume resources will all need to adapt if we are to maintain a sustainable future.
+Our ability to effectively respond to and reduce the impacts of climate change will be hampered if we continue with business as usual approaches to the way we live and plan our communities.
+How we develop and locate our neighbourhoods, businesses and infrastructure, design our buildings, transport ourselves, generate and access energy, consume resources and produce and manage waste will all need to adapt if we are to maintain a sustainable future.